byandell-sysgen/qtl2shiny/inst/doc/module.md

 [read_query_rds](https://github.com/byandell-sysgen/qtl2shiny/blob/refactor/R/read_query_rds.R)
 internal function.

-## Panel organizations
+## Panels Module Organization

-Panels are dependent on each other based on input parameters and read or calculated results.
+Panels are dependent on each other based on input parameters and other module results.
-For instance, the `pheno` panel depends on the `hotspots` panel (and both are organized at present into one `Hotspots` panel), while all other panels depend on these two (details not shown here).
+For instance, the `pheno` panel depends on the `hotspots` panel (and both are organized at present into one `Hotspots` panel), while all other panels depend on these two
+(details involving results not shown here).
 Information is passed among panels via result lists, which are typically [reactiveValues](https://mastering-shiny.org/reactivity-objects.html).